We asked teacher Melissa Farley to share her ideas for the class with you!

 My First Yoga Class: Sarah Waxman

-By Mama Bear , In , 10:50 AM
+By Mama Bear , In first yoga class , 10:50 AM

 My first Yoga experience was similar to anything you do for the first time, slightly awkward, seriously uncomfortable, incredibly judgmental, humbling, energizing, rewarding, but mostly hilarious.
 At the time I was playing lacrosse in college and spending way too many hours a day in the training room treating injuries and pain that I was experiencing throughout my whole body.
 I signed up for a 10 week "Newbie workshop" in hopes of finding any sense of release and desperate to do anything to make me a better player.